Nakulrawat13/Simple-Calculator/README.md

 # Simple-Calculator
-It performs addtion, subtraction ,division and multiplication on integer values it also performs exception handling
+It performs addtion, subtraction ,division and multiplication on integer values, it also performs exception handling